Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Experiments

-The use of 20 rules, compared to 8 for behavior parameters, suggests the topological model captures more complex relationships, enhancing its robustness.
+The use of 20 rules, compared to 9 for behavior parameters, suggests that the model that using topological features as input features, captures more complex relationships, enhancing its robustness.
 Models with fewer rules have the advantage of being more interpretable, but the richest ones may generate more fine-grained rules with better discriminative ability.
-Overall, topological features provide a more discriminative representation, making this model preferable for scenarios prioritizing accuracy and the minimization of false positives.
+Overall, topological features provide a more discriminative representation, making the model using them as input features preferable for scenarios where accuracy and minimising false positives are prioritised.

 Also, we will compare the safety regions generated using these two types of input features.
 For that, the techniques detailed in Section \ref{sec:confregback} to derive the safety regions using Conformal Prediction and Probabilistic Scaling were applied by adopting an SVM as the classifier.
 Specifically, we considered a Gaussian kernel SVM, with a sigma set to 0.5, with regularization parameter set to 0.3, and a weighting of 0.5.
+These hyperparameters were selected manually to ensure a fair and controlled comparison across the different types of input features, rather than focusing on obtaining the best possible SVM performance.
 With this base model, prior to any error control, we achieve the following performance: 78.2\% accuracy, 80.6\% F1 Score, 82.8\% TPR, 72.7\% TNR, 27.3\% FPR, 17.2\% FNR using behavior parameters as input and 85\% accuracy, 88.1\% F1 Score, 91.6\% TPR, 75\% TNR, 25\% FPR, 8.4\% FNR using topological features as input.

 Topological features consistently show better performance than behavior parameters across all metrics, both in baseline classification and in safety region generation.
 Among the methods for generating safety regions (see Table \ref{tab:safetyregionsComparison}), Conformal Prediction demonstrates superior accuracy and F1 scores, particularly with topological features, making it the preferred approach for ensuring robust safety guarantees.